wbamberg/bootbonnet/src/posts/elfin-lakes.md

 ![Sunset](/images/elfin-lakes/sunset.jpeg)

-In the morning, we wake up in a cloud and saddle up to hike back down.
+In the morning, we wake up in a cloud and get ready to hike back down.

 ![Next morning](/images/elfin-lakes/next-morning.jpeg)